mozilla-l10n/documentation/src/products/firefox_desktop/fluent_migrations.md

 ### Ensure there are no blocking issues in gecko-strings-quarantine

 As part of migrations, content needs to be pushed from the quarantine repository to `gecko-strings`.
-Since content can’t be pushed selectively, any pending issue needs to be solved before starting the process.
+Since content can’t be pushed selectively, any pending issue needs to be solved before starting the process (eventually backing out problematic changes).
 For more information about the review process, see [this document](review.md).

 ### Stop sync in Pontoon